Why deflationary money can be both a store of value and a currency

 How could a non-inflationary currency work as currency?

 Earlier in this article I mentioned how inflationary currency can be seen as a hot potato that is constantly passed on.
-The question turns into who holds the hot potato.
+The question then becomes: who holds the hot potato?
 An even more important question is why, fundamentally, anyone would want to be holding the hot potato.

 Thinking about it from a fundamental point of view, I would prefer to hold as little as possible in a form of cash that depreciates.
 In other words, when I receive payment in inflationary currency, I would prefer to exchange it into hard money as quickly as possible.
 When paying others, I would convert back into inflationary currency as needed, and pay them.